jawahermut/iron-final-Project/README.md

 # Employee Management
 <!-- ABOUT THE PROJECT -->
 ## Description of the project

-This is about a java application for midterm project it is about an employees have some tasks to complete, the project iclude 3 models two is the entity classes Employee and Task and the Address class which embeddable from the Employee entity the relation between the entity is that one employee can have many tasks and one task takes by one employee and it should be display in the database,the code handle exception gracefully and store all data in a normalized sql data base,all tested has been created for methods
+this is about a frontend website for final project it is about an employee have some tasks and the user can display a list of employee that can be modified or deleted also you can click on the details button to show more details about the employee the new employee page it is allow the user to create a new employee on the list and database , the last page it is list of task assigned to employee from the database

 <p align="right">(<a href="#readme-top">back to top</a>)</p>